THE 33rd INTERNATIONAL

 Organized in association with Penspen Integrity

-Many transmission pipelines are now over 20 years old.
+Many transmission pipelines are now over 50 years old.
 This is "middle aged" in pipeline terms, and even the best designed and maintained pipeline will become defective as it progresses through its design life.
-Therefore, operators need to be aware of the effect these defects will have on their pipeline, and more importantly be able to assess their significance in terms of the continuing integrity of the pipeline.
+Therefore, operators need to be aware of the effect these defects will have on their pipeline, and — more importantly — be able to assess their significance in terms of the continuing integrity of the pipeline.
 The increasing use of high-technology maintenance (for example, intelligent pigs) is helping pipeline owners to assess the condition of their lines, and if these modern maintenance methods are combined with modern defect-assessment methods, they can provide a very powerful, and cost-effective, tool.
-This course will present the latest defect-assessment methods to pipeline engineers and managers.
-These methods will range from simple, quick, assessment methods, to the more-detailed fitness for purpose analysis.
+This course, organized in association with Penspen Integrity, will present the latest defect-assessment methods to pipeline engineers and managers.
+These methods will range from simple, quick, assessment methods, to the more-detailed —fitness for purpose— analysis.
 The course is highly interactive and takes the form of lectures, workshops, and case studies.

 Regulatory authorities and standards bodies now require pipeline engineers to have demonstrable competencies.
 Competence is gained from a combination of skills, experience, and knowledge.
 ASME B31Q defines skill as "... the ability to perform mental and physical activities acquired or developed through training or experience," and ASME B31.4 defines experience as "... work activities accomplished... under the direction of qualified supervision... but not including time spent in organized training program."
 Training is thus a key element of competency.
 PHMSA defines training as "… an educational or instructional process (e.g., classroom, computer-based, or on-the-job) by which an individual's knowledge, skills, and his/her capacity to do or act, physically and/or mentally, are improved."
 It is essential that any training a pipeline engineer undergoes is contributing to his/her competencies, and can be shown to be doing this.
 This course is based on classes in Master Degree programs at UK universities, and has been presented for over 15 years.
 The trainers are demonstrably world authorities.
 This combination of an established course and elite trainers allows companies to state that their engineers have attended a training course that is demonstrably best practice.